 Types of Fostering

-In becoming a foster carer, you will become aware of the special needs of the children and young people waiting for placement and over time, you may become specialised in certain different types of fostering placement.
-Children with disabilities and behavioural difficulties may need homes with specialist skills.
-Other registered carers may need short-term respite breaks.
-Children being transitioned from short-term care to permanent families may need an intermediary foster home.
-Some carers take in babies, other have a great deal of experience with disabled children.
+When becoming a foster carer, you will become accustomed to the special needs of the children and young people waiting for a placement.
+Over time, you may then become specialised in certain different types of fostering placement.
+For example, children with disabilities and behavioural difficulties may need homes with specialist skills, whereas other registered carers may need short-term respite breaks.
+Children being transitioned from short-term care to permanent families may need an intermediary foster home, and some carers take in babies while others have a great deal of experience with disabled children.

-This does not guarantee that you will always be called on for that specific type of foster care.
-One type of care may develop into another type.
-Short-term care often begins as emergency fostering when a sudden trauma in families results in children needing immediate placement and time is of the essence.
+Even if you are specialised in a type of fostering, it’s not guaranteed that you will always be called on for that specific type of foster care.
+One type of foster care may develop into another type.
+For example, short-term foster care often begins as emergency fostering when a sudden trauma in families results in children needing immediate placement and time is of the essence.

-The types of care can be broken down into the following list.
+The types of foster care placements can be broken down into the following list:

 Some children are placed in foster care on a long-term basis.
 This can be from a young age until they are old enough to leave care at the age of 16, 17 or 18.